Hendrik Terbrugghen (1588-1629)

 By far the ablest of the Utrecht Old Masters influenced by Caravaggio and his distinctive Caravaggism, was Hendrik Ter Brugghen.
 Mainly a religious painter, he also produced some remarkable genre-paintings.

 He was born into a Catholic family at Deventer, in 1588, studied with the Italianate, Abraham Blomaert, went to Italy at the age of 16 in 1604, and stayed there ten years.
 In Italy he knew Rubens, who later was to praise his talent, but Caravaggio, whom Ter Brugghen must have frequented, is the chief influence on his art, and the young Dutchman was to give Italian tenebrism a very personal application.
 His early works frequently employ Caravaggist chiaroscuro which creates rather hard sculptural forms and throws sharpely defined detail into relief.
-As mentioned, Terbrugghen was admired by Rubens but he was much less well known in his day than other Utrecht artists such as Gerrit van Honthorst, and was much neglected until the 20th century, when historians began a general reappraisal of Caravaggesque art.
+As mentioned, Terbrugghen was admired by Rubens but he was much less influential in 17th century Dutch painting than other Utrecht artists such as Gerrit van Honthorst, and was largely neglected until the 20th century, when historians began a general reappraisal of Caravaggesque art.

 For details and information about